niiicolai/two-easy-engine/README.md

 **⚠️ Experimental API:** TwoEasyEngine is a very new project.
-The API is still evolving and may change in the future, especially as support for web workers and other rendering contexts is added.
+The API is still evolving and may change in the future, especially as support for other rendering contexts is added.

 ---